Pasu4/animdustry/doc/doc_js.md

 }
 ```

 - **name:** The internal name of the unit.
 Used for loading files.
-Should be unique.
+Must be a valid JavaScript variable name.
 - **title:** The title of the unit displayed at the top of the screen when it is rolled or clicked in the menu.
 - **subtitle:** The subtitle, displayed below the title in smaller letters.
 Usually used for a short description of the unit.
 - **abilityDesc:** A description of the unit's ability, displayed in the bottom right corner.
 May also be used for other descriptions.